-The health of your gut determines what nutrients are absorbed and what toxins, allergens, and microbes are kept out.
+And the health of your gut determines what nutrients are absorbed and what toxins, allergens, and microbes are kept out.
 Gut health is directly linked to the health of your whole body including your immune system and mental health.

-Learn more about the 11 best foods for achieving optimal gut health.
+The 11 best foods for achieving optimal gut health

 Broth made from high-quality, grass-fed, organic bones is filled with gut-healthy nutrients including gelatin and collagen.
 Bone broth is easily digested and is soothing to the digestive system.
 Broth contains minerals such as calcium, magnesium, phosphorus, as well as chondroitin sulfate and glucosamine which can help reduce inflammation in joints.

 Sauerkraut and kimchi are nature’s probiotics and are full of healthy lactic acid which promote good digestion.
 Eating a serving of cultured vegetables every day helps to balance the GI tract and promote a healthy gut microbiome.

 Foods like asparagus, garlic, leeks, and onions contain a certain type of dietary fiber that feed the good bacteria in your gut.
 These foods help the gut bacteria produce nutrients for the cells in your colon and lead to a healthier digestive system.

 We love drinking warm lemon water first thing in the morning to start the day, this helps flush the digestive system and rehydrate the body.
 Lemon contains Vitamin C and potassium which provides a little immune boost.
 Vitamin C is also good to help support the adrenal glands and can potentially help reduce the effects of stress.

 Berries are nature’s candy; filled with antioxidants, we love berries on their own or in smoothies!
 Fruit is a good source of fiber which helps keep our digestive tract happy and regular.